National Legal Hotline

 The most common way to end a marriage in Australia is by divorce.
 This process is governed by the Family Law Act 1975 (Cth).
 Australia has a principle of no-fault divorce, meaning that neither party to the marriage will be blamed for the breakdown of the marriage.

-Parties must make an application to the Federal Circuit Court of Australia to obtain a divorce.
+Parties must make an application to the Federal Circuit and Family Court of Australia (FCFCA) to obtain a divorce.
 An application can only be made following a period of separation of at least 12 months.
 It may be made by either party to the marriage or jointly.
 If the application is made by a sole applicant, then it must be served on the other party to the marriage.

 Whilst there are many DIY divorce kits available, it is recommended that you seek legal assistance when ending a marriage, particularly where children are involved, to ensure you receive everything to which you are entitled and that the children are adequately supported and manageable custody arrangements are in place.